 The progress of reclassified fluent English proficient students is monitored through the Language Appraisal Team.
 At least once per semester, the school's Language Appraisal Team (LAT) meets to review the performance and progress of RFEP students using the RFEP Follow-Up Form.
 The Alliance Data Team creates an RFEP Follow-Up Form annually for each student and disseminates to principals.
 The school LAT includes the principal or designee, the student's classroom teacher(s), and other personnel such as counselors, specialist teachers, intervention teachers, EL experts, as appropriate, and/or parents of the student being reviewed.
-The LAT will discuss the students' progress, including but not limited to, ELA grade, GPA, Lexile score and discuss specific language and academic supports, if needed.
+The LAT will discuss the students' progress, including but not limited to, ELA grade, GPA, lexile score and discuss specific language and academic supports, if needed.
 The LAT completes and maintains the RFEP Follow-Up Form to keep a record of RFEP student progress.

-ACRMA 12 has implemented a school-wide effort toward literacy intervention to align student academic achievement to Lexile level growth.
+Alliance Leichtman-Levine has implemented a school-wide effort toward literacy intervention to align student academic achievement to Lexile level growth.
 This master strategy is especially important for ELs.
-Also, ACRMA 12 offers after-school tutoring.
+Also, Alliance Leichtman-Levine offers after-school tutoring.
+For EL students who cannot attend tutoring, there are opportunities to work with teachers at nutrition/lunch, as well as before school in certain cases.
 Our teachers are trained in strategically analyzing CELDT data to ensure that they can use the data to better group students, differentiate instruction, and implement EL strategies.

-ACRMA 12 is committed to monitoring the progress of ELs' academic achievement, implementation of its EL policies, programs and services, as well as their effectiveness in order to continuously improve them and to be accountable.
+Our school is committed to monitoring the progress of ELs' academic achievement, implementation of its EL policies, programs and services, as well as their effectiveness in order to continuously improve them and to be accountable.
 English Learner program monitoring, evaluation, and accountability practices will address the following purposes:

-Monitor progress of ELs towards reclassification;
+- a.
+Monitor progress of ELs towards reclassification; - b.
+Monitor implementation of instructional program services, educator/stakeholder roles and duties, and administrative processes as defined in the Alliance English Learner Master Plan:

-- Monitor implementation of instructional program services, educator/stakeholder roles and duties, and administrative processes as defined in the Alliance English Learner Master Plan: - Determine effectiveness of programs, services and processes in promoting EL linguistic and academic success, and college- and career-readiness; - Provide useful, timely feedback and identify needed modifications and actionable information to all educators and stakeholders in the system; - Support continuous improvement of EL achievement and the implementation of instructional and support services, and identify needed modifications; and - Foster internal accountability of all educators and stakeholders for implementation, outcomes and continuous improvement.
+- c.
+Determine effectiveness of programs, services and processes in promoting EL linguistic and academic success, and college- and career-readiness; - d.
+Provide useful, timely feedback and identify needed modifications and actionable information to all educators and stakeholders in the system; - e.
+Support continuous improvement of EL achievement and the implementation of instructional and support services, and identify needed modifications; and - f.
+Foster internal accountability of all educators and stakeholders for implementation, outcomes and continuous improvement.

-The following chart outlines the EL program goals, evaluation questions and measures used to assess overall effectiveness of the EL program,
+The following chart outlines the EL program goals, evaluation questions and measures used to assess overall effectiveness of the EL program.